hyper-views/framework/README.md

 - [current](#state): the current state
 - [next](#state): the next state

+_Warning: Calling commit before [init](#init) is called will throw an Error_

 #### dispatch

 _dispatch(...arguments)_

-Initializes a change in state and causes a render
+Initializes a change in state and causes a render.
+If the length of arguments is 0, the agent is not, but a render is triggered.

 - arguments: all get passed to the [agent](#agent)